dycons/compose/README.md

       3. Continue development on your machine - changes will be mapped to the volume inside the container and reflected at http://127.0.0.1:3002

 ## Researcher Portal + Researcher IdP
-1. First make sure the services are running via `docker-compose up rp-keycloak`
+1. First make sure the services are running via `docker-compose up rp-keycloak katsu`.
 2. **Add test Realm:**
    1. Navigate to http://127.0.0.1:3002/auth/admin.
    2. Login using the username and password: `admin` / `admin`